SCIENTIST. SCI COMM. ARTIST. FISHERMAN.

 EMERSION AND FUNCTIONAL TERRESTRIAL LOCOMOTION BY THE INVASIVE NORTHERN SNAKEHEAD (CHANNA ARGUS)

 In collaboration with the Maryland Department of Natural Resources, I studied the terrestrial locomotion, behaviors, and emersion of the Northern Snakehead, an invasive species throughout the United States.
-Using a combination of EMG and high-speed video, I am described how they are able to move overland on a variety of substrates over a broad size range.
+Using a combination of EMG and high-speed video, I have described how they are able to move overland on a variety of substrates over a broad size range.
 Through behavioral assays, I described how poor water conditions can cause snakeheads to emerge from the water.
+Working with several undergraduate students, my lab is currently investigating how their slime may reduce friction to help them move overland more easily, while their scales may allow them to move forward more effectively.

 TERRESTRIAL ORIENTATION AND NATURAL HISTORY OF THE INVASIVE WALKING CATFISH (CLARIAS BATRACHUS)